vijithassar/d3-textwrap/README.md

 </script>
 ```

 7) You can also pass the textwrap() method an optional second argument to control the padding you'd like applied inside the bounds you've defined.
 This is passed separately from the bounds argument to allow you to apply padding even when your bounds are a d3 rect selection.
-Because SVG does not have a box model, unlike with CSS this padding must be an integer representing the desired number of pixels (or, as discussed above, a dynamic function which returns an integer).
+It must be an integer representing the number of desired padding pixels.

 ```html
 <script type="text/javascript">